 Twins At The Plate - An innovative game within the game

 In 2012, the Twins were the first Major League Baseball team to introduce mobile gaming as part of the in-game experience.
 Currently the only team with an in-stadium HTML5 application, the Twins have made a variety of improvements to "Twins At The Plate" for 2013.

 Presented by Buffalo Wild Wings, "Twins At The Plate" is an interactive game that allows fans to predict which events will happen when the Twins are batting.
 During every home game at Target Field, the fan(s) who most accurately predicts what will happen when the Twins are "at the plate" wins a $10 gift certificate to Buffalo Wild Wings.
 In addition, there are three season-long grand prizes for the fans with the highest scores throughout the entire 2013 season.

-"Twins At The Plate" is available on iPhone and Android smartphones only at Target Field through the popular MLB.com At The Ballpark app.
+"Twins At The Plate" is available on iPhone and Android smartphones only at Target Field through the popular MLB.com Ballpark app.
 For more information, a complete set of rules and an instructional video, visit twinsbaseball.com/attheplate.

 Mobile Seat Upgrades

-The Twins and fan experience technology company Experience (www.findexp.com) have partnered to deliver seat upgrade technology for fans directly from the Target Field section within MLB.com At The Ballpark.
+The Twins and fan experience technology company Experience (www.findexp.com) have partnered to deliver seat upgrade technology for fans directly from the Target Field section within the MLB.com Ballpark app.
 Starting on Friday, April 12, fans will have the ability to upgrade their seats at Target Field from their iPhone or Android smartphones.
 Throughout the season, a limited number of seats in selected sections will be made available for fan upgrades once gates open.
 For example, fans may decide they want seats in the sun when the weather is cold, in the shade when the weather is hot, or simply to access seats closer to the action to impress a date.

 For more information on mobile seat upgrades, please twinsbaseball.com/mobileupgrades.